 February – Nazis “temporarily restrict” civil liberties for all citizens – never to be restored.

 March – The concentration camp at Dachau is established.

 May – Trade unions are closed.
-Books declared contrary to Nazi beliefs are publicly burned.
+Books are declared contrary to Nazi beliefs and are publicly burned.

 November – Jewish children are expelled from public schools.

 December – Nazis seize control of Jewish-owned businesses.

 November – Kristallnacht: “The Night of Broken Glass.”
 Nazis attack Jews throughout Germany.
 30,000 Jews arrested.
 91 Jews killed.
 500 businesses and shops looted.
 More than 1,000 synagogues set afire.

 September – Germany invades Poland.
 World War II begins.
 Nazis order Polish Jews into restricted ghettos and force them into slave labor.

 October – Hitler orders the so-called “Euthanasia” program leading to the systematic murder of the mentally and physically disabled in Germany and Austria.